Menu Top

 Proof:

-Since the alternate interior angles are equal, the lines $l$ and $m$ must be parallel.
+When the alternate interior angles formed by a transversal cutting two lines are equal, the lines are parallel.

-Hence, it is proved that the tangents drawn at the ends of a diameter of a circle are parallel.
+Hence, the tangents drawn at the ends of a diameter of a circle are parallel.

 Question 5.
 Prove that the perpendicular at the point of contact to the tangent to a circle passes through the centre.